 HRP currently welcomes students on work experience placements, some of whom will be under the age of 18.
-Enquiries regarding work experience should be referred to HR and the procedures for your site/palace followed.
+Enquiries regarding work experience should be referred to HR, a risk assessment completed and the procedures for your site/palace followed.
 Any concerns relating to the welfare and safety of a child participating in a work experience activity should be referred to the DSL.